deplatt/GrinNet/Written Reports/milestone-2-report.md

 For Firebase:
 Pros:
--It is relatively to use, specially having into account that we are using flutter which already integrates firebase within.
+- It is relatively to use, specially having into account that we are using flutter which already integrates firebase within.
 In addition, there is a lot of documentation and it has pre-built Software Development Kits.
--It supports several authentication methods such as email or Facebook.
+- It supports several authentication methods such as email or Facebook.
--Provides analytics
+- Provides analytics
--It has a free tier for small apps which includes: Firestore: 50k reads, 20k writes, 1GB storage per month.
+- It has a free tier for small apps which includes: Firestore: 50k reads, 20k writes, 1GB storage per month.
 Authentication: 10k monthly active users.
 Storage: 1GB download, 5GB upload per month.
 Cons:
--has limited querying capabilities compared to SQL databases -Can become expensive as our app grows
+- has limited querying capabilities compared to SQL databases
+- Can become expensive as our app grows
--Tied with Google, they get to see the data
+- Tied with Google, they get to see the data

 For AWS Amplify:
 Pros: